hingstarne/packer-vagrant-boxes/README.md

 Packer from <http://www.packer.io/downloads.html>

 To build a VirtualBox box:

+    # To get the latest debian release
+    make variables

+    # Find the template you want to build
     make list
-    # Choose a definition, like 'virtualbox/misheska-ubuntu1204'
-    make virtualbox/misheska-ubuntu1204

-To build a VMware Fusion/VMware Workstation box:

-    make list
-    # Choose a definition, like 'misheska-centos64'
+    # Choose a definition, like 'virtualbox/debian-latest-x64'
-    make vmware/misheska-centos64
+    make virtualbox/debian-latest-x64